An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

 We also consider event rate in terms of angular area on-sky, $\Gamma_{\Omega}$:

 where $\Omega_s$ is the solid angle of the source star catalog simulation.
 The average timescale for a patch of sky, $\overline{t_E}$, is calculated as:

 This is a weighted mean where possible events are weighted by $\theta_{\rm E} \mu_{\rm rel}$, or the rate of solid angle swept out by the lens-source pair's Einstein ring.
-All of these values can predict or be compared to observational calculations of microlensing optical depth, average time scale, and event rates.
+See Appendix \ref{app:weights} for further discussion of these equations in comparison to other microlensing rate modeling methods.